-- 33. GRECO recommended to ensure through appropriate regulations that, to the extent feasible, donations to lists of candidates and individual candidates above a certain threshold (including the identity of the donor and the total of donations by the same donor) are to be disclosed. - 34.
-It is recalled that this recommendation was partly implemented in the Sixth Interim Compliance Report.
+- 34. GRECO recommended to ensure through appropriate regulations that, to the extent feasible, donations to lists of candidates and individual candidates above a certain threshold (including the identity of the donor and the total of donations by the same donor) are to be disclosed. - 35.
+It is recalled that this recommendation was partly implemented in the Sixth Interim Compliance Report and remained so in the Second Compliance Report.
 GRECO welcomed that private funding to lists of candidates as well as to individual candidates had become more transparent and in line with what applies to political parties.
-However, GRECO regretted that only the identities of the donors were to be revealed, not the value of the donations to the lists of candidates and individual candidates (similar criticism of the situation with respect to political parties was also expressed, see recommendation ii). - 35.
-The authorities report that, currently, there are no plans to go any further in respect of this recommendation, i.e. to introduce an obligation to report the actual value of received donations. - 36.
-GRECO takes note of the information provided.
-The progress made to reveal the identity of the donor (noted in the previous report) has not been followed up by an obligation also to disclose the value of the donations.

-37. GRECO concludes that recommendation vi remains partly implemented.
+However, GRECO regretted that only the identities of the donors were to be revealed, not the value of the donations to the lists of candidates and individual candidates (similar criticism of the situation with respect to political parties was also expressed, see recommendation ii). - 36.
+The authorities maintain their position that, currently, there are no plans to go any further in respect of this recommendation, i.e. to introduce an obligation to report the actual value of received donations. - 37.
+GRECO takes note of the information provided and concludes that recommendation vi remains partly implemented.